growdigital/Notes/show/app.md

 The idea for our project was in the response to the lack of allotments in Newcastle Emlyn combined with a desire to enable community action on climate change.

 The key takeaway from our research so far has been the importance of making critical connections: finding local collaborators, knowledge and groups whose interests overlap.
-The next stage is developing how these diverse community assets can be incorporated into the project’s goals and structure.
+The next stage is developing how these diverse community assets can be incorporated into the project’s goals and structure. s
 These are people and organisations we have been in touch with:

-* **Hazel Evans**, Carmarthenshire County Councillor and Newcastle Emlyn Town Councillor — _Cllr Evans backs the project in principle and is invaluable with her wealth of local knowledge_
+* *Hazel Evans*, Carmarthenshire County Councillor and Newcastle Emlyn Town Councillor — Cllr Evans backs the project in principle and is invaluable with her wealth of local knowledge
-* **Dave Thomas**, Newcastle Emlyn Town Councillor - _newly elected, Cllr Thomas has some innovative and aligned plans_
+* *Dave Thomas*, Newcastle Emlyn Town Councillor - newly elected, Cllr Thomas has some innovative and aligned plans
-* **Mrs Kate Roberts**, Eco Council Coordinator, Ysgol Y Ddwylan — _working in collaboration to create the school’s wildlife food forest garden_
+* *Mrs Kate Roberts*, Eco Council Coordinator, Ysgol Y Ddwylan — working in collaboration to create the school’s wildlife food forest garden
-* **Ysgol Gyfun Emlyn** — _contact with heads of Design & Technology, Science, Geography and Wellbeing, to discuss curricular activities and the “forest garden club”_
+* *Ysgol Gyfun Emlyn* — contact with heads of Design & Technology, Science, Geography and Wellbeing, to discuss curricular activities and the “forest garden club”
-* **Jim Bowen**, Ffynone Community Resilience, north east Pembs — _group established 2019, now has four productive sites, including Field of Beans in Blaenffos, Clynfyw Care Farm in Abercych and Fruits & Nuts Community Garden in Cilgerran_
+* *Jim Bowen*, Ffynone Community Resilience, north east Pembs — group established 2019, now has four productive sites, including Field of Beans in Blaenffos, Clynfyw Care Farm in Abercych and Fruits & Nuts Community Garden in Cilgerran
-* **Audley Burnett**, Newcastle Emlyn Resilience Group — _recently established to build practical resilience in the face of the threats posed by the climate crisis_
+* *Audley Burnett*, Newcastle Emlyn Resilience Group — recently established to build practical resilience in the face of the threats posed by the climate crisis
-* **Steve Higgins**, Wellbeing Coordinator, HUTS Workshop, Adpar — _a local mental health & learning difficulties support charity keen to collaborate on shared green spaces_
+* *Steve Higgins*, Wellbeing Coordinator, HUTS Workshop, Adpar — a local mental health & learning difficulties support charity keen to collaborate on shared green spaces
-* **Claire Turner**, Director of Naturewise Community Forest Garden, Cardigan — _5 acre community garden and source of great inspiration_
+* *Claire Turner*, Director of Naturewise Community Forest Garden, Cardigan — 5 acre community garden and source of great inspiration
-* **Vicky Moller**, Grwp Resilience — _umbrella organisation for a variety of resilience groups and businesses in West Wales_
+* *Vicky Moller*, Grwp Resilience — umbrella organisation for a variety of resilience groups and businesses in West Wales
-* **Sarah Wright**, Treasurer, Cardigan Allotments — _invaluable information about running an allotment, issues, budgets, constitution, shared spaces etc_
+* *Sarah Wright*, Treasurer, Cardigan Allotments — invaluable information about running an allotment, issues, budgets, constitution, shared spaces etc
-* **Natalie Stevens**, BlueGreenCymru, Newcastle Emlyn — _well-being in nature charity, with a site in St Dogmaels and potential site near Newcastle Emlyn_
+* *Natalie Stevens*, BlueGreenCymru, Newcastle Emlyn — well-being in nature charity, with a site in St Dogmaels and potential site near Newcastle Emlyn
-* **Roger Spencer**, Owner, Trefedhyn Garden Centre, Newcastle Emlyn — _helpful local garden centre with years of experience and local contacts_
+* *Roger Spencer*, Owner, Trefedhyn Garden Centre, Newcastle Emlyn — helpful local garden centre with years of experience and local contacts
-* **Witchhazel Wildwood**, Project Manager, The Orchard Project, Swansea — __years of experience with community based growing projects_
+* *Witchhazel Wildwood*, Project Manager, The Orchard Project, Swansea — years of experience with community based growing projects
-* **Jamie Miller**, Tŷ Pren, Lampeter — _local business building sustainable roundwood structures which are ideally suited for the gardens_
+* *Jamie Miller*, Tŷ Pren, Lampeter — local business building sustainable roundwood structures which are ideally suited for the gardens
-* **Anette Kelly**, Operations Manager CYCA — _great advice on using Asset Based Community Development process for gathering community input_
+* *Anette Kelly*, Operations Manager CYCA — great advice on using Asset Based Community Development process for gathering community input
-* **Sarah Wilson**, Head of Horticulture, Veterans Growth, Sussex — _advice on funding, applications and running a community venture_
+* *Sarah Wilson*, Head of Horticulture, Veterans Growth, Sussex — advice on funding, applications and running a community venture
-* **Janet Manning**, Garden Water Scientist, Somerset — _keen to support project by advising on sustainable water supply_
+* *Janet Manning*, Garden Water Scientist, Somerset — keen to support project by advising on sustainable water supply
-* **Michelle Davies**, Horticulture Training Adviser, Coleg Sir Gar — _contact for setting up horticultural apprenticeships_
+* *Michelle Davies*, Horticulture Training Adviser, Coleg Sir Gar — contact for setting up horticultural apprenticeships

 Natalie Stevens from BlueGreenCymru is hoping to set up a relatively small allotment on council land at Danrhelyg, a mile south west of Newcastle Emlyn.
 It would be an ideal partner project, although pedestrian access from Newcastle is limited with no footpaths.